Chapter 3: Part II

 Research misconduct will not be tolerated or accepted at Case Western Reserve University.
 Scientific integrity and ethics are highly valued and expected from all members of the University community.
 While ensuring compliance, the University will make all efforts to protect the rights and reputations of all individuals including the respondent and good faith complainant.

-The University will educate researchers and staff members on the policies related to research misconduct and the importance of compliance.
+The University will regularly provide information to researchers and staff members on the policies related to research misconduct and the importance of compliance.
 Preventative measures are by far the most productive and least damaging to all involved.
 Our goal is to initiate department-level discussions among students, faculty, and staff researchers to examine the contemporary stresses felt on academic research ethics, and to consider ways to deal with those stresses.
 The University supports Responsible Conduct of Research (RCR) training efforts across campus and expects individual researchers to be actively engaged in meeting the RCR educational requirements of funding agencies.

 The University's basic procedural approach to handling allegations of research misconduct is to investigate as soon as misconduct is suspected, inform and cooperate with the Office of Research Integrity (ORI), and to follow the proceeding policies.